AnIntellectualBeing/Chat-Room-Whisper/README.md

 This project is licensed under the MIT License.
 ```

-Feel free to copy and paste this into your GitHub README.md file.
+You can copy and paste this code into your README.md file on GitHub.